Manchester Forum in Linguistics (mFiL)

 Submissions for oral and poster presentations in all areas of linguistics are welcomed.
 Oral presentations should be no more than 20 minutes in length with an additional 10 minutes allocated for questions, comments and discussion.
 Poster presentations will be presented during a dedicated session on the schedule.
 Preference will be given to abstracts which contain implications for linguistic theory or employ a novel methodology.

-The deadline for submissions is 11 February 2018 (midnight GMT).
+The deadline for submissions has been extended to 31 January 2020 (midnight GMT).

 Authors are permitted to submit a maximum of one single-authored paper and one co-authored paper or a total of two co-authored papers.